 This cereal is USDA Organic, non-GMOs, and is iron enriched.

 What do you think is the best cereal for baby?
 Leave your recommendations in the comments below.

 Best Organic Barley Cereals

-Earths Best organic baby food is amazing, and this multi-grain cereal is a great example.
-This earths best cereal includes oats and barley.
+Earths Best organic baby food is amazing, and their multi-grain cereal is a great option to consider if you're looking for a good barley cereal.